 - URL slug recommendations

-Step 7 — Publish to WordPress (2 minutes)
+Step 7 — Move Content to Your CMS

 How to Use Frase.io’s Best Features for Bloggers